AdobeDocs/release-notes.en/current.md

 See [Experience League Events](https://experienceleague.adobe.com/events/?lang=en) for a complete schedule of upcoming events and on-demand past events.

 +++

+## Certification at Adobe{#certification}

+Attention all Adobe certification candidates!
+Adobe is excited to announce the launch of the new Certification Home on Experience League.
+This site is your one-stop shop for all certification-related content, including available certifications and renewals for Adobe solutions, certification program updates, and more.

+Head over to [Adobe Certification](https://experienceleague.adobe.com/docs/certification/certification/overview.html?lang=en) on Experience League and start your certification journey today!

 ## ![Icon](/assets/system-status.png) [!DNL Adobe System Status] {#status}